porteux/porteux/README.md

 If you're new to PorteuX and have never used Porteus or Slax, it's recommended to read this [in-depth review of Porteus](https://medium.com/@fulalas/porteus-5-review-a-different-and-powerful-linux-distro-33df8789a758).

-PorteuX is provided in 2 main versions based on Slackware 64-bit packages: 15.0 and current/unstable.
-Version 15.0 is the stable one, while current/unstable is the bleeding edge one.
+PorteuX is provided in 2 main versions based on Slackware 64-bit packages: stable and current/unstable.
+Current/unstable is the bleeding edge one and it's recommended for testing.
 After choosing which main version you want, you should choose which desktop environment you want and [download the ISO accordingly](https://github.com/porteux/porteux/releases): <br />
 .
-KDE 5.23.5 (or 5.27.0 in current)<br />
+GNOME 42.9<br />
 .
+KDE 5.23.5 (or 5.27.3 in current)<br />
+.
 LXDE 0.10.1<br />
 .
 LXQt 1.2.0<br />
+.
+MATE 1.27<br />
 .
 Xfce 4.12<br />
 .
 Xfce 4.16<br />
 .
 Xfce 4.18<br />